yungshenglu/OnlineJudgeUVa/UVA-532/README.md

 ---
 ## Input

 The input file consists of a number of dungeons.
-Each dungeon description starts with a line containing three integers L, R and C (all limited to 30 in size).
+Each dungeon description starts with a line containing three integers $L$, $R$ and $C$` (all limited to 30 in size).
-* L is the number of levels making up the dungeon.
+* $L$ is the number of levels making up the dungeon.
-* R and C are the number of rows and columns making up the plan of each level.
+* $R$ and $C$ are the number of rows and columns making up the plan of each level.
-Then there will follow L blocks of R lines each containing C characters.
+Then there will follow $L$ blocks of $R$ lines each containing $C$ characters.
 Each character describes one cell of the dungeon.
-A cell full of rock is indicated by a "#" and empty cells are represented by a ".".
-Your starting position is indicated by "S" and the exit by the letter "E".
+A cell full of rock is indicated by a `#` and empty cells are represented by a `.`.
+Your starting position is indicated by `S` and the exit by the letter `E`.
 There’s a single blank line after each level.
-Input is terminated by three zeroes for L, R and C.
+Input is terminated by three zeroes for $L$, $R$ and $C$.

 ---
 ## Output

 Each maze generates one line of output.
-If it is possible to reach the exit, print a line of the form `Escaped in x minute(s).` where x is replaced by the shortest time it takes to escape.
+If it is possible to reach the exit, print a line of the form `Escaped in x minute(s).` where `x` is replaced by the shortest time it takes to escape.
 If it is not possible to escape, print the line `Trapped!`